dmcg/FizzBuzz/README.md

-# Duncan TDDing the FizzBuzz Kata
+# Duncan using the FizzBuzz Kata to explore Actions and Calculations

 Description at [Coding Dojo](https://codingdojo.org/kata/FizzBuzz/).